 On this page

 National youth and youth work organisations are eligible to apply for state subsidies.
-In accordance with the Lotteries Act, proceeds from slot machines are used for awarding grants to charitable or other non-profit organisations and foundations that are legally recognised.
-According to the Act, the proceeds from pools and betting are used to promote sports and physical education, science, the arts, and youth work.
+In accordance with the Lotteries Act, proceeds from slot machines are used for awarding grants to charitable or other non-profit organisations and foundations that are legally recognised (about the forthcoming changes related to the role of gambling revenues in youth work and youth organisation funding, see Youth Wiki/Finland 1.9 Current debates and reforms).

 In accordance with the Youth Act, subsidies for youth and youth work organisations are allocated based on the organisation’s management of its finances, the nationwide coverage, quality, scope and social impact of its activities.
 The organisation should also promote non-discrimination, equality and social inclusion through its activities and otherwise pursue the objectives and promote the underlying principles set out in the Youth Act which include solidarity, cultural diversity and internationality; sustainable development, healthy lifestyles, respect for life and the environment; and cross-sectoral cooperation.